 Many of us that are working from home and caring for our children feel trapped in a Catch-22.
 If we attend to our work, we feel like bad parents.
 If we attend to our kids, we feel like bad workers.
-(God forbid we attend to ourselves.)
+(Perish the thought that we attend to ourselves.)
 We feel like failures on all fronts.

 This expresses itself in guilt and compounds our stress and anxiety, so our bodies continue to release stress hormones like cortisol and we function perpetually in “fight or flight” mode.
 This compounds our struggles.

 Tasks feel like they take so much longer.
 Easy things feel harder.
 Hard things feel completely impossible.
 Our brains really aren’t wired to multitask effectively and we are asking them to multitask while under a great deal of stress.
 That stress is chemical, it is hormones in our bodies.
 They take their toll and we give up even more ground.
 Eventually, you are not even you.

 You don’t feel overwhelmed; your brain is overwhelmed.
 It is like overloading a circuit-breaker.
 It is going to trip and you’ll shut down.
 Some of us are already there.

 Even our sense of time and our internal body-clock get out of whack.
 For some of us, the days feel unbearably long.
 For others, the days seem impossibly fast.
 The rhythms and routines that defined our days have been upended.
 Things that gave our lives meaning and significance have been taken from us.